wdroode/eventweek-solitair/backlog.md

     - A IDE
     - Git
 - Versioning is in place and the team has been thinking about a branching strategy
-- The team has made appointments about how to work (Like for example pair programming)